ksator/netbox_automation/README.md

 ## About this repo

-This repository uses Python scripts and YAML variables to:
+This repository uses Python to:

 - configure an existing Netbox setup
 - get data from Netbox and generate ansible inventory